 - Add diced zucchini and sauté until softened and lightly browned, approximately 6 to 7 minutes.

-- In a small bowl combine parsley, vinegar, remaining olive oil, salt, and garlic.
+- In a small bowl combine parsley, vinegar, lime juice, remaining olive oil, salt, and garlic.

 - Whisk to combine well.